thoughtfulpixel/objective-c-conventions/README.md

 ## Naming

-* The three letter prefix `CBN` should always be used for class names and constants, including Core Data entity names.
+* Use the three letter prefix `CBN` for class names and constants, including Core Data entity names.

 ## Whitespace